Unemployment Waivers - Summer 2017

 - Payment of required fees not covered by the waiver

-NOTE: Tuition waiver requests will not be processed if forms are incomplete or documentation is missing.
+NOTE: Required documentation should be received by the Bursar’s Office no later than June 2nd for Session I and July 14th for Session II.
+Tuition waiver requests will not be processed if forms are incomplete or documentation is missing.

-*Registration prior to these dates will not be eligible for the tuition waiver.
+*Registration prior to this date will not be eligible for the tuition waiver.

-Certain classes are not eligible for the tuition waiver (student teaching, applied music, clinical nursing & independent study).
+Certain classes are not eligible for the tuition waiver (i.e. student teaching, applied music, clinical nursing & independent study).

 If you are considered a dependent student for financial aid purposes, you are not eligible for an unemployment waiver.

 Rhode Island College

 Providence, R.I.
 02908